Biblio du mois : Avril 2019

 Facteurs de risque d’hypertension intra-abdominale

-Objectives: To identify the prevalencerisk factors, and outcomes of intra-abdominal hypertension in a mixed multicenter ICU population.
+Objectives: To identify the prevalence, risk factors, and outcomes of intra-abdominal hypertension in a mixed multicenter ICU population.

 Design: Prospective observational study.